00rayan/rockpaperscissorrevolver/README.md

 ---

-## Russian Roulette
+### Russian Roulette

 Rather than using a traditional first to X score, every time the player or AI loses, they try their luck in russian roulette, losing 1 health point if the gun fires.
 The player and AI HP varies on each difficulty.
+Difference being, on easy mode, this is disabled and damage is just guaranteed.

 Planned HP:
-Practice mode: AI: 3, Player: 5
+Easy: AI: 3, Player: 5
-Basic: AI: 3, Player: 3
+Standard: AI: 2, Player: 2
 Unfair: AI: 3, Player: 1

-(1 in 6 chance of gun firing)
+There is a 1 in 3 chance of gun firing on easy and standard.

+UNFAIR MODE ONLY: There is a 1 in 6 chance of the revolver firing, HOWEVER, every (missed) shot taken, the chance increases, 1 in 5, 1 in 4, until the revolver is eventually fired.
+A tie also progresses the chamber for both sides similarly, albeit without firing.

 ---
 ### Prediction Logic (To be improved)